pytchlang/pytch-build/doc/source/tutorialcompiler/tutorial-metadata.rst

 --------------------------

 The data is saved in the file ``metadata.json``.
 Such files can be found in each tutorial directory.
-The top-level representation is a dictionary, whose syntax is as follows:
+The top-level entity is an object, whose JSON representation is as follows:

 .. code-block:: text